linuxplayground/nabu-games/docs/NABU.md

 In the above listing, you can see how am 8mb disk image is created using `dd` and filled up with `e5` data which is required by CP/M.  It then copies the COM files to it using cpmtools and finally copies the c.dsk image file over to the configured internet adapter Store folder.

 Once this step is complete, you should be able to navigate to drive C user area 0 and do a directory listing with `dir`.
-To play the games just type `snake` or `tetris`
+To play the games just type `invaders`, `snake` or `tetris`